GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

 At a high level, first you create the fx.zon file for each plugin, then you determine how you’d like to activate that fx.zon using CSI.
 We’ll cover all elements of that process here.

 ## Understanding FX.zon Files
 Each plugin you map will require its own unique .zon file which needs to be placed inside your **CSI/Zones/[SurfaceName]/** folder.
-The .zon file is a plain text file that you will create and simply rename the file extension .zon.
+The .zon file is a plain text file that you will create and simply rename the file extension to .zon.
 The name of the .zon file itself can be whatever you’d like, but as a best practice you may want to include the plugin format, plugin name, and manufacturer name.
 Chances are, you'll need to create this fx.zon file on your own, unless someone with the same plugin and surface already created a mapping that you can use.

 When CSI is initialized, it reads all .zon files in your CSI surface folders.
 This is important to understand because when you create an FX.zon file with Reaper open, you will need to re-initialize CSI by either running the Reaper action “Refresh all surfaces”, or opening the CSI preferences in Reaper and clicking OK, or by restarting Reaper.